 - Enhanced security and convenience through continuous innovation.
 No one technology should be mandated for security and authentication, nor should one technology become a de facto mandate through “floor-setting.”

-- Promote new entrants and empower consumers to utilize a broad array of fintech products and solutions.
+- Promote new entrants and empower consumers and small businesses to utilize a broad array of fintech products and solutions.

 - Promote the adoption of and oppose restrictions on card and mobile retail.